-The ERA website has a link to the Thames Valley Police website.
+The ERA website also has a link to the TVP website (https://emmbrook-residents.org/local-affairs/policing/).

-We receive regular Neighbourhood Alerts from TVP covering all sorts of subjects – those we think contain information pertinent to Emmbrook we put on the website.
-66 were received during 2021 and 13 so far this year.
+We receive regular Neighbourhood Alerts from TVP and Action Fraud covering a range of topics – those we think contain information pertinent to Emmbrook are put on the website.

 Subject matters included (but not limited to):